 The Targeted Approach: Pick a Company and Get One Quote

-In order to figure out which of the best car insurance providers you can target, I went through the quote process for five of the highest rated insurance companies.
+In order to figure out which of the best car insurance providers you want to target, here are the average rates and post-DUI insurance rates by company, provided by Insurance.com:

 These companies rank as some of the best nationally.
 While they’re a good starting point, you might find that a smaller or more local company will offer you the best rates.
-To find these companies, I recommend using the shotgun approach by getting a quote here.
+To find these companies, I recommend using the shotgun approach.

 SR-22 Proof of Insurance